vaelentine/weather-app/README.md

 Allows a user to fetch up-to-date weather data for their location from the OpenWeather API
 <br>

-### ⚠️  Note that if you skip step 3, you will see a warning banner on loading the app :smirk:
+### ⚠️  Note that if you skip step 3, you will see a warning banner on loading the app and the app snapshot test will fail :smirk:
 (For testing purposes, feel free to use my api key REACT_APP_WEATHER_API_KEY=9b1d1757d00d6749255000675acc1e01)